ucb-bar/chipyard/docs/VLSI/Sky130-OpenROAD-Tutorial.rst

 * ``DESIGN_CONF`` and ``EXTRA_CONFS`` allow for additonal design-specific overrides of the Hammer IR in ``example-sky130.yml``
 * ``VLSI_OBJ_DIR=build-sky130-openroad`` gives the build directory a unique name to allow running multiple flows in the same repo.
 Note that for the rest of the tutorial we will still refer to this directory in file paths as ``build``, again for brevity.
 * ``VLSI_TOP`` is by default ``ChipTop``, which is the name of the top-level Verilog module generated in the Chipyard SoC configs.
 By instead setting ``VLSI_TOP=Rocket``, we can use the Rocket core as the top-level module for the VLSI flow, which consists only of a single RISC-V core (and no caches, peripherals, buses, etc).
 This is useful to run through this tutorial quickly, and does not rely on any SRAMs.
+* ``ENABLE_CUSTOM_FIRRTL_PASS = 1`` is required for synthesis through Yosys.
+This reverts to the Scala FIRRTL Compiler so that unsupported multidimensional arrays are not generated in the Verilog.

 Running the VLSI Flow
 ---------------------